Standards of Practice

 - Non-funded Organization – Clubs and organizations that are selective in choosing its membership or leadership.
 The selective categories may include categories such as ‘by major’ ‘by GPA’ but not include any category of protected class as described in the Federal, State or University Nondiscrimination statements, policies or laws.
 (Examples include Honor Societies)

-- Council – an organizing body of RSO’s – who’s membership is defined as ‘Representatives selected by the member RSOs.
+- Council – an organizing body of RSO’s – who’s membership is typically defined as ‘Representatives selected by the member RSOs'.

 - Fraternity or Sorority Chapters – Selective organizations who are organized as chapters of national social or cultural organizations, recognized by our Fraternity and Sorority procedures.
 These groups have a Title IX exception and are able to be single gender organizations.

-The following information will be required for registration*:
+The following information will be required for registration via OspreyHub*:

-- An updated membership roster, including at least 10 student members
+- A current membership roster on OspreyHub, including at least 10 student members

-- a faculty/staff advisor, who is a full time employee of the University
+- A faculty/staff advisor, who is a full time professional employee of the University

 - An updated constitution (if applicable)